 The next step is to establish targets.
 That in itself can be a difficult and lengthy task, but it involves developing simple, specific and measurable goals that can form part of a long term strategy for monitoring progress.
-Then, you can begin collecting information that can be used to get a sense of how your credit management function is progressing towards these aims.
+Then, you can collect information to get a sense of how your credit management function is progressing towards these aims.

 There are any number of ways available to collect the data for meaningful benchmarking activity.
-Choosing which organisations to benchmark against can be difficult, but it is often easiest to see which firms are renowned for their effective credit management, or those which are demonstrating better operational efficiency.
+Choosing which organisations to benchmark against can be difficult.
+It is often easiest to see which firms are renowned for their effective credit management, or those demonstrating better operational efficiency.
 It could also be determined by which organisations are open to the idea of sharing information, or whether reverse engineering from publicly available information will be required.

 Within your organisation, the best way to gather internal information is through comprehensive data capture.
 That doesn’t have to be limited to credit management data, either.
-Integrated credit management supported by the right software platform can allow companies to bring together rich information from across the organisation, providing valuable insight that gives a much fuller idea of performance.
+Integrated credit management supported by the right software platform allows companies to bring together rich information from across the organisation.
+This provides valuable insight that gives a much fuller idea of performance.

 The value of your data

 Having the data in front of you isn’t enough.
-Credit management teams need to be able to analyse and interpret that information to get a genuine sense of where they are compared to where they need to be.
+Credit management teams need to analyse and interpret that information to get a genuine sense of their progress.
 Analytics tools can be invaluable in this respect, but the key is to ensure that decision-makers are presented with a clear view of relative performance overall.

 After determining where the pain points and strengths lie for credit management functions, it is important to act on them.
-Take steps to learn from best practice elsewhere and incorporate this into updated processes and procedures – and most importantly, implement a continuous process of evaluation that will allow you to see how your credit management team is progressing towards its targets.
+Take steps to learn from best practice elsewhere and incorporate this into updated processes and procedures.
+But most importantly, implement a continuous process of evaluation that allows you to see how your credit management team is progressing towards its targets.
 That will enable further improvements and more effective management in the future.